0xd13a/0xd13a.github.io/ctfs/seccon2016/anti-debugging.md

 ![IDA3]({{ site.baseurl }}/ctfs/seccon2016/anti-debugging/ida3.png)

-Just in case user-entered password is relied on later on, let's restart the application and supply the right password.
+Just in case user-entered password is relied on later upon, let's restart the application and supply the right password.

 As we step through we now get the correct password message: